ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 |:---------|:------------- |:------------|
 | IBM      | `automation`  | Used to add a host, add a VM for service, and set up Active Directory™ and DNS entries. |
 | Customer | `administrator` | Created for customer use only. |
-{: caption="Table 4.
-Microsoft® Active Directory user IDs" caption-side="bottom"}
+{: caption="Microsoft® Active Directory user IDs" caption-side="bottom"}

 ## Service user IDs
 {: #audit_user_ids-services}